 There are ten days left in 2014.
 How did that happen?
 It’s been a year full of beginnings, but among the most obvious, this marks the first full year John and I have been a foster home for SPCR–a purebred cat rescue based in Kenosha, Wisconsin. (www.purebredcatrescue.org) Just last week, cattie number 64 for the year checked into the Wolf Crossing Cattie B&B. It’s been fun and rewarding to help save so many catties.
 I have to say, tho, if not for John being retired, we would not be able to operate at this capacity.
-Still, I’ve kept decent records, and if I was good at Excel, I’d create endless pivot tables and analyze how many guests we’ve had at any given time to predict next year’s traffic flow based on history.
+Still, I’ve kept decent records, and if I were good at Excel, I’d create endless pivot tables and analyze how many guests we’ve had at any given time to predict next year’s traffic flow based on history.
 But I’m not.

 It makes sense that when you have more than sixty cats pass through your house, you risk falling for a sweet soul you’re unable to part with.
 Especially true given that you’re the kind of person willing to house sixty cats to begin with.
 Well, it happened to us this year.
 Meet Windsor.

 He’s a classic silver shaded Persian with emerald eyes encased by black eyeliner and sports brick red nose leather; his wide-set rounded ears are breed standard.
+And I love those ears!
 According to the shelter who delivered Windsor to rescue, he was a product of divorce.
 Three years old, Windsor was matted, filthy and flea infested when he arrived at Wolf Crossing.
 I took one look at him and those enormous sad green eyes melted my heart.
 Windsor also has a snaggle tooth, which endears him to people, but according to our vet it’s the result of previous trauma to his jaw.
 Hmmm.
 How does a cattie get a broken jaw?

 When Windsor arrived, he wasn’t neutered, either.
 So, getting that remedied was top order of the day.
 But we soon learned that Windsor wasn’t healthy.
 After his neuter surgery, Windsor simply stopped eating to the point where his life was threatened.
 He was weak, lethargic and couldn’t even hold up his head.
 Of course we took him to the vet and followed directions incuding force feeding Windsor from a syringe three times a day.
 Ugh.
 If you’ve never force fed a cat, be advised it’s a messy affair designed to upset all involved.
 During this time, he weighed around five-ish pounds and lived in our bathroom.